 Climate: Tropical in lowlands and cooler in Highlands

 Health: Medical facilities are only found in major towns, the best of which are in Managua.
-Rural communities lack modern hospitals and equipment.
 If a hospital is needed, travelers should indicate they desire a private hospital.
-Insect repellent should be used to avoid malaria and dengue fever, both of which are carried by mosquitoes.
+Insect repellent should be used to avoid malaria and dengue fever.
 You should take prophylactics, for two weeks before travel through four weeks after, to prevent malaria.
 Hepatitis A and B, and Typhoid vaccines are recommended for travelers.

 Visa: South Africans require a valid passport, but a visa is not necessary for tourist stays of up to 90 days.